Adelaide derby

-The Adelaide Derby is an intra-city local derby between South Australia's two most historically successful football (soccer) clubs: Adelaide City and West Adelaide.
-The two sides were the first from the state to compete at national level when they became founding members of the National Soccer League in 1977.
+The Adelaide Derby is an intra-city local derby between South Australia's two most historically successful soccer clubs: Adelaide City and West Adelaide.
+The two sides were the first from the state to compete at the national level when they became founding members of the National Soccer League in 1977.
 For more than 20 years, it was Adelaide's only intra-city derby.
-The rivalry was born before the national league developed however, when they competed in the state's first division.
-Adelaide City, then known as Adelaide Juventus were a club backed by Adelaide's Italian community, while West Adelaide Hellas drew their support from the city's Greek population.
+The rivalry was born before the national league developed and when they competed in the state's first division.
+Adelaide City, then known as Adelaide Juventus was a club backed by Adelaide's Italian community, while West Adelaide Hellas drew its support from the city's Greek population.
 Since the demise of the NSL, the two clubs have returned to South Australian competition and continue their rivalry in the National Premier Leagues.

 History

 State dominance: A rivalry is born

 Adelaide City was founded as Juventus in 1946 by a group of Italian migrants, some of whom had previously been members of a club called Savoia.
-In 1953, the club won its first South Australian first division title and its first Federation Cup.
+In 1953, the club won its first South Australian first-division title and its first Federation Cup.
 Juventus had won six league titles and five cups by the early 1960s.
 West Adelaide Hellas was founded in 1962 by some Greek migrants who had previously been part of the Hellenic Olympic club, banned by the South Australian Soccer Federation for crowd violence.
 The Greek club merged with the original West Adelaide, which was founded in 1910 and played home games at Hindmarsh Stadium.
-Like Juventus, it too quickly obtained promotion to the first division and the clubs established their rivalry.
+Like Juventus, it too quickly obtained promotion to the first division, and the clubs established their rivalry.

 Juventus and Hellas' first meeting came in September 1963, before the newly formed Hellas had even played its first game in the top tier.
 West Adelaide reached the final of that year's Federation Cup as it took out the second-tier competition.
-The final pit Hellas against Juventus but the dominant Italians proved too good for the upstarts, winning 5–1 in the final.
+The final pit Hellas against Juventus, but the dominant Italians proved too good for the upstarts, winning 5–1 in the final.
 Juventus won the first division that year – their seventh title.

 Juventus also won the first league meeting between the two teams, a 2–0 away victory on 18 April 1964.
 However, later in the year, Hellas was to draw blood against its new rival for the first time.
 The sides again came face-to-face in the Federation Cup as they had the previous year.
-The first match ended in a 3-3 deadlock that extra time was unable to resolve, so a replay was contested.
-Hellas won 2-1 a week later and went on to win its first cup title.
+The first match ended in a 3–3 deadlock that extra time was unable to resolve, so a replay was contested.
+Hellas won 2–1 a week later and went on to win its first cup title.
 However, Juventus again won the league that year.